 Wanted: Men For Occupational Therapy Jobs

-Mr. FARLEY HOM (Occupational Therapist): How bad is your pain, from one to 10?
+FARLEY HOM: How bad is your pain, from one to 10?

 JENEE DARDEN: Farley Hom is an occupational therapist.
 Today, he's helping a patient at a rehab center for seniors in Southern California.
 The elderly man recently fractured bones in his neck after a fall.
 Hom tries to help the man move from his wheelchair to his bed on his own.